IamSreeman/IamSreeman.github.io/_posts/2024-10-11-Toriyama-Akira.md

 As Super Eyepatch Wolf explained in the above video, the previous generations before Dragon Ball were episodic in nature and followed the repetivve villain of the week story like in the [Fist of the North Star](https://en.wikipedia.org/wiki/Fist_of_the_North_Star){:target="_blank"}.
 Dragon Ball started out as an adventure comedy story.
 But slowly, it became more serious, and we got great villains like Piccolo, Vegeta, Frieza, Cell, and Majin Buu.
 Each of these villains looked like an undefeatable god.
 They were so powerful like Frieza killed entire planets with a single finger.
 It looked like the protagonists had no chance.
 But yet, Goku never gave up and kept defeating and forgiving these villains.
 Even the most powerful god of the universe [Supreme Kai](https://dragonball.fandom.com/wiki/Supreme_Kai_(position)){:target="_blank"} was constantly surprised how weak he is compared to Goku.
 I mean, Dragon Ball Super did retcon this and introduced a multiverse, gods of destruction, etc. But it was not created by Toriyama.

 These days, it has become common to say Dragon Ball, and especially Goku, lacks depth and creativity compared to modern shōnen.
-This is mostly due to people not understanding DB properly.
+This is mostly due to people not understanding DB properly.<br>

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Ns2GvGSBsok?si=RHiW4Owl8KFwz9iY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>